International transactions: types, mechanisms, risks, and trends

 International payment systems

-Payment systems that manage the transfer of funds across borders are key to international transactions.
-Systems such as SWIFT (Society for Worldwide Interbank Financial Telecommunication) connect banks globally, enabling secure and standardised financial messaging.
-The Clearing House Interbank Payments System (CHIPS) in the US handles large-value transfers, ensuring swift and accurate settlement.
+Global payment systems such as SWIFT (Society for Worldwide Interbank Financial Telecommunication) play a crucial role in enabling secure and standardized financial messaging between banks worldwide.
+Similarly, systems like the Clearing House Interbank Payments System (CHIPS) in the US handle high-value transactions, ensuring swift and accurate settlements.

-For example, a UK-based business making a payment to a supplier in Australia benefits from the efficiency and security provided by these international payment systems.
+For instance, a UK-based company paying a supplier in China benefits from the reliability and transparency provided by these international payment systems.
+Such mechanisms reduce delays, enhance trust, and facilitate smoother trade flows.

 Role of banks and financial institutions

-Banks and financial institutions act as intermediaries in international transactions, providing essential services like foreign exchange, international wire transfers, and letters of credit.
-These institutions ensure compliance with regulations and offer hedging options to mitigate currency risk.
+Banks and financial institutions serve as intermediaries in international transactions, offering services like foreign exchange, international wire transfers, and letters of credit.
+These entities help businesses comply with complex regulations, mitigate risks, and manage currency fluctuations effectively.

 Impact of exchange rates on transactions